-Remove spent flowers to improve the overall appearance.
+Remove spent flowers to improve the overall appearance, followed by the whole bract once it begins to fade.
 It's not advised to remove brown basal leaves as this can affect its stability and strength.
 When removing dying flowers or leaves, use clean scissors or shears to reduce the chance of bacterial and fungal diseases.

 Via Seed or Basal Offset Division

 Basal Offsets (Easy When Performed With Respect) - Although most 'pups' will develop once the flowers begin to die, some will form at any given time of the year.
 Once they surpass 3cm (1.1 inches) in height or at least half the mother plant's size, they can be safely removed by twisting at the joint.
 Its care requirements will be mostly similar to its original life; however, be sure to water it slightly more frequently than its parent for dehydration reasons.
 Never propagate a pup that's smaller than one and a half baked beans, as the lack of stored energy will ultimately lead to death.

 An individual Air Plant will only flower once, lasting around a week.
 The bract's colour varies between purple, yellow, pink and red, which helps attract airborne pollinators such as insects, hummingbirds and small bats.
 The colour variations can also occur on the Air Plants' foliage during its blooming season, usually a red or purple tinge.